 The standard Android wireless printing is simple to use on Galaxy S9 or S9+.
 But it only offers one feature: printing.
 Available printers are automatically scanned, and you cannot manually add printers.

 The manufacturer's app usually has more features.
 If your printer is a multifunction one, then very likely, you can use other features (e.g., scan) of the printer, in addition to wireless printing.
 Some vendor apps also allow you to add printers that are not on the same network.

-Typically, standard Android wireless printing on Galaxy S9 or S9+ are supported for most printers with WiFi or Ethernet connections; while the vendor’s app may only support some models of these printers.
+Typically, standard Android wireless printing on Galaxy S9 or S9+ is supported for most printers with WiFi or Ethernet connections; while the vendor's app may only support some models of these printers.